-The Jackson Institute invites applications to GLBL 790, Leadership, Spring 2018 with GEN (Ret.)
+The Jackson Institute invites applications to GLBL 789 and 790, Leadership, Fall 2018 and Spring 2019 with GEN (Ret.)
 Stanley McChrystal and Chris Fussell.

 This course will examine the practical execution of leadership in today’s environment.
 Using a combination of historical case studies and recent events, we will review how dramatic changes in technology, society, politics, media, and globalization have increased the complexity of the tasks facing modern leaders.
 Although the course will include the military aspects of leadership, the overall objective will be to study leadership in a wider context, identifying the common factors shared by politics, business, education, warfare, and other fields.
 Some of the specific topics to be covered will include: the changing leadership environment; the role of the leader; driving change; making difficult decisions; dealing with risk; coping with failure; navigating politics; and the effect of modern media.